Nandinituptewar/file-trasnfer-from-drive/README.md

 To run this service using docker we need to pass env variables while creating the docker container.
 Following are the env varibales used in the service.

--PORT: The port number is retrieved from an environment variable.
+- PORT: The port number is retrieved from an environment variable.
--CREDENTIALS: base 64 encoded google drive api credentials
+- CREDENTIALS: base 64 encoded google drive api credentials
--GOOGLE_API_DRIVE_SCOPE_URL:   google drive scope api url
+- GOOGLE_API_DRIVE_SCOPE_URL:   google drive scope api url

 ## Installation